xgr-network/XGR/docs/mcp/XGR-MCP-Operation-Handoff.md

 create_operation_handoff
 ```

-for general browser-wallet transaction sequences that are not XDaLa bundle deployments or session starts.
+for general browser-wallet transaction sequences that are not:

+- XDaLa bundle deployments,
+- XDaLa session starts,
+- mainnet XGR purchase orders.

 The result contains an operation URL under: